chromo gapfill

 What chromo gapfill Does

-Given a final chromo sort ordered FASTA, the matching assignment report, a
+Given either a final chromo sort ordered FASTA plus its matching assignment

-GFA assembly graph, and optional GAF graph alignments, Hi-C pair evidence, or
+graph and optional GAF graph alignments, Hi-C pair evidence,

 --max-path-edges. - Uses GAF read-path support, Hi-C contact support, and reference-placement PAF support to resolve an otherwise ambiguous graph branch only when one candidate path has unique support above threshold and evidence sources do not conflict.